k-Dobosz/k-Dobosz/README.md

 ### Hi, I'm Konrad 👋

-I'm a software engineering student at the **Silesian University of Technology** in Katowice.
+I'm a Industrial Informatics student at the **Silesian University of Technology** in Katowice.

 ---
-- 🔭 I’m currently working on **CarUI & project-hogwart 🤓**
+- 🔭 I’m currently working on **CarUI & CinemaSeat**
 - 🌱 I’m currently learning **Typescript**
 - 📫 How to reach me:
   - LinkedIn - [Konrad Dobosz](https://www.linkedin.com/in/konrad-dobosz-18310b1a2),